 Western Copper and Gold Corporation and its wholly-owned subsidiary, Casino Mining Corp., are focused on advancing the Casino project ("Casino" or "Casino Project") towards production.
 The Casino Project is located in Yukon, Canada and hosts one of the largest undeveloped copper-gold deposits in Canada.
-The Company completed a feasibility study on the Casino Project in January 2013 and began the permitting process by submitting the Casino Project Proposal to the Yukon Environmental and Socio-economic Assessment Board in January 2014.
 Western is currently advancing the Casino Project through the permitting process and continues to progress certain key aspects of the project's development.